MacCharles History, Family Crest & Coats of Arms

 Early History of the MacCharles family

-Another 172 words (12 lines of text) covering the years 1538, 1613, 1638, 1674, and 1726 are included under the topic Early MacCharles History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacCharles research.
+Another 92 words (7 lines of text) covering the years 1538, 1613, 1638, 1674, and 1726 are included under the topic Early MacCharles History in all our PDF Extended History products and printed products wherever possible.

 MacCharles Spelling Variations